ytase/react-redux-ab/README.md

 })
 ```

-2. Load them from the cookies at laod time (use any cookie library you want, we love [js-cookie](https://github.com/js-cookie/js-cookie):
+2. Load them from the cookies at laod time (use any cookie library you want, we love [js-cookie](https://github.com/js-cookie/js-cookie) but you can use any other function that returns a dictionnaries of all key/values in the cookies:

 ```javascript
 import { createStore } from 'redux'